tylerdr/sprinter-website/src/pages/index.md

     alt: A close-up of a paper filter filled with ground coffee
     image: /img/sc-logo.jpg
   missionStatement: >+

-    Our mission is to unlock human potential by designing dynamic software solutions that best meet our clients' current and future needs.
+    “Our mission is to unlock human potential by leveraging technology’s power to have the most positive impact.”

   video:
     videoFile: /img/the_story_behind_the_name-2-.mp4